PhilipYip1988/plotly_udemy/readme.md

-# Interactive Python Dashboards with plotly and Dash
+# Interactive Python Dashboards with plotly and dash

 This is a collection of JupyterLab notebooks based upon Jose Portilla's course:
 [Interactive Python Dashboards with plotly and dash](https://www.udemy.com/course/interactive-python-dashboards-with-plotly-and-dash/).